Canada : Safety by City

-- Visas - There are certain countries whose citizens do not need to have a visa when entering Canada, The only thing they need is An Electronic Travel Authorization (eTA) if they stay less than 180 days.
+- Visas - There are some countries whose citizens do not need to have a visa when entering Canada, The only thing they need is An Electronic Travel Authorization (eTA) if they stay less than 180 days.
 The eTA can be requested online, you will have to check this as it depends on the country of your citizenship.

 - Currency - The currency used in Vancouver is the Canadian Dollar.
 The best way to exchange your money is in a bank or an official currency exchange office.
 Some stores will accept to exchange money for you, but they will not give you the best rates.
 Cheap accommodation, food, and drink can be found throughout Canada.

 - Weather - The moderate oceanic climate in Canada is characterized by summer months that are typically dry, especially in July and August, with the temperature around 21°C. The best month to swim in the sea in July.
 Winters are cold and January is the coldest month with -9°C.

 - Airports - Vancouver International Airport in Richmond is about 12 km from the center of Vancouver.
 After Toronto Pearson International Airport this is the second busiest airport in Canada with its daily flights to Asia, Europe, Oceania, the United States, Mexico, and many other countries.

 - Travel Insurance - Either you travel as an individual or with family and friends to Canada the insurance policy is a must to protect yourselves from unexpected medical or any other kind of expenses or losses.